06 Safeguarding children, young people and vulnerable adults policy

 Alongside associated procedures

-in 06.1-06.10 Safeguarding children, young people and vulnerable adults, this policy was adopted by Woodlands Preschool on 14/09/2023.
+in 06.1-06.10 Safeguarding children, young people and vulnerable adults, this policy was adopted by Woodlands Preschool on 23/1/26.

-is: Lisa Shaw
+Designated safeguarding lead is: Lisa

 Aim